core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ### SIDs as identityref {#identityref-with-sid}

-When schema nodes of type identityref are implemented using SIDs, they MUST be encoded using a CBOR unsigned integer data item (major type 0).
+When representation nodes of type identityref are implemented using SIDs, they MUST be encoded using a CBOR unsigned integer data item (major type 0).
 (Note that, as they are not used in the position of CBOR map keys, no delta mechanism is employed for SIDs used for identityref.)

-The following example shows the encoding of a 'type' leaf schema node instance set to the value 'iana-if-type:ethernetCsmacd' (SID 1880).
+The following example shows the encoding of a 'type' leaf representation node instance set to the value 'iana-if-type:ethernetCsmacd' (SID 1880).

 Definition example from {{RFC7317}}: